sdiehl/wiwinwlh/tutorial.md

 working with directed graphs.
 A little bit of data wrapping makes it a little more straightforward to use.
-The library is not necessarily well-suited for large graph-theoretic operations but is perfectly fine for example, to use in a typechecker which need to resolve strongly connected components of the module definition graph.
+The library is not necessarily well-suited for large graph-theoretic operations but is perfectly fine for example, to use in a typechecker which needs to resolve strongly connected components of the module definition graph.

 ~~~~ {.haskell include="src/20-data-structures/graph.hs"}